Generic Name: lidocaine and prilocaine (LYE-doe-kane, PRIL-oh-kane) (Topical application route)

 Chemical Class: Amino Amide

-Uses For Emla
+Uses for Emla

 Lidocaine and prilocaine topical cream is used on the skin or in the genital area to cause numbness or loss of feeling before certain medical procedures.
-It is used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts.
+It is also used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts.
 This medicine contains a mixture of two topical local anesthetics (numbing medicines).
 It deadens the nerve endings in the skin.

 This medicine is available only with your doctor's prescription.

-Before Using Emla
+Before using Emla

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: